Nevenall/monsters/xaginassus.md

 ### Skills

-#### Guardian (+8)
+#### Guardian (+7)

 Any foolish hand which reaches into the Xaginassus's pouch home will be bitten off.
-If you wish to for 8 *Messy* Damage which probably ignores armor.

-## Xaginassus as a Monster

-- Tags
-- Attacks
-  - Attack
-  - Attack tags
-- HP/Armor
-- Special Qualities
-- Instinct
-- Moves
+## Xaginassus, an Otherworldly Horror

+*Tiny, Solitary, Stealthy*

+HP 12

+Otherworldy Form (1 Armor)

+Toothy Bite (d8 *Messy*)

+Instinct: To defend it's home

+Moves: Bite off an unsuspecting appendage

 ## A Secret